piranha/opster/docs/index.rst

    overview
    api

-Finaloption is a command line parser, indented to make writing command line applications easy and painless.
+Finaloption is a command line parser, intended to make writing command line applications easy and painless.
 It uses built-in Python types (lists, dictionaries, etc) to define options, which makes configuration clear and concise.
 Additionally it contains possibility to handle subcommands (i.e.